svrc/tkgi-calico/README.md

 (as of July 8, 2021)

-**Note that versions prior to July 8 had a bug with node IP address assignment, please upgrade to this current release.**
+**Note that the upgrade to 3.19.1 prior to July 8 had a bug with node IP address assignment, please upgrade to this current release.**

 Upgrading from Calico 3.11.2 to 3.19.1 assumes you have minimum PKS 1.8, though note that Calico 3.19 itself has only been tested on Kubernetes 1.18+ (TKGI 1.9+)